 If you’re looking to learn the Russian alphabet With Example Words, there’s no better resource than Russianalphabets.com.

 You won’t believe how simple the Russian alphabet can be!
-Check out these example words
+Check out these example words.

 If you’ve ever looked at the Russian alphabet and thought it looked daunting, think again!
-The Cyrillic alphabet, as it’s called, is actually quite simple.
+The Cyrillic alphabet, as it’s called, is quite simple.

 Russian | Equivalent to English | Example Word | Translation |